-Without modifying our opinion, we draw attention to Note [X] of the financial report, which describes the basis of accounting.
-The financial report has been prepared to assist [SMSF Name] to meet the requirements of the Superannuation Industry (Supervision) Act 1993 (SISA) and the Superannuation Industry (Supervision) Regulations 1994 (SISR).
+Without modifying my opinion, I draw attention to Note [X] of the financial report, which describes the basis of accounting.
+The financial report has been prepared to assist [SMSF Name] to meet the requirements of the SMSF's governing rules, the Superannuation Industry (Supervision) Act 1993 (SISA) and the Superannuation Industry (Supervision) Regulations 1994 (SISR).
 As a result, the financial report may not be suitable for another purpose.